Don't Tell Mom the Babysitter's Dead (2024 film): Plot

+At the interview, Tanya immediately connects with vice president Rose, who hires her as her assistant.
+Her coworker Caroline (who coincidentally is Bryan's sister) clashes with her, as she had wanted the position.
+Tanya does well at the job.

+Kenny also becomes more responsible, learning how to cook and taking care of Melissa and Zack.
+Tanya soon gets very involved with Bryan, and they start dating.
+While on a date, Tanya sees Rose's fiancé Gus with another woman, which he asks to hide from Rose.

+Tanya discovers her siblings use her company credit card to buy luxury items, which she fears will get her in trouble.
+To make it up to her, they throw her a Spain themed party, as she missed the trip with her friends.

+As the company is at risk of closing, Tanya offers to create a fashion presentation to wow both prospective buyers and the company, hosting it at her house.
+Meanwhile, a distracted Kenny inadvertently lets Melissa eat a marijuana brownie.
+Extremely high, she injures herself on the backyard skateboard ramp.
+Preoccupied with work, Tanya accidentally misses Bryan's architectural school ceremony.
+Upset, Bryan breaks up with her.

+On the night of the presentation, Tanya's siblings help prepare food for the guests, and her friends (back from Spain) model clothes to the buyers and shareholders.
+Everything goes well, until Joan (back from her trip early) confusingly walks across the runway, and chews out Tanya.
+The spectators believe it is a stunt and are entertained.

+Tanya tells Rose the truth, which she accepts.
+She offers Tanya to continue at the company, working remotely from school.
+Tanya makes amends with Caroline, becoming friends.
+Bryan, also at the presentation, reconciles with Tanya, and they kiss.
+When Joan asks where Ms. Sturak is, the children explain how and why they disposed of her.
+Joan does not blame them for what they did, and agrees to keep their secret.

+Later, Kenny's best friend Rock asks Rose out, who accepts.

 Production

 A remake of Don't Tell Mom the Babysitter's Dead (1991) was announced in May 2020 to be in development by Treehouse Pictures.
 It was reported to be written by Chuck Hayward with Bille Woodruff attached to direct and was described as a "present-day retelling centered on a black family".
 In April 2022, Tyra Banks signed on to play Rose.

 In late February 2024, it was reported that the film was ultimately developed by BET+.
 Additionally, Wade Allain-Marcus replaced Woodruff as director.
-Banks was replaced by Nicole Richie to play Rose, reportedly due to a change in production schedule that did not align with Banks.
+Banks was replaced by Nicole Richie to play Rose, reportedly due to scheduling conflicts with Banks.
 She served as executive producer and creative advisor through her SMiZE Productions, where she consulted with the film's marketing strategy.
 June Squibb, Jermaine Fowler, Ms. Pat and Gus Kenworthy, Simone Joy Jones, Donielle Tremaine Hansley, Miles Fowler, Iantha Richardson, and Tyriq Withers round out the main cast.
 Principal photography took place in Santa Clarita, California in June 2023.